Is The Cost Of Grad School Worth It

 • Consider In-State or Public Universities: Public universities often offer competitive programs at a fraction of the cost of private schools.

-• Limit Borrowing to Expected First-Year Salary: A common rule of thumb is to borrow no more than your anticipated first-year post-graduation salary.
+• Limit Borrowing to Your Expected First-Year Salary: A common rule of thumb is to borrow no more than your anticipated first-year post-graduation income.

-• Explore Income-Driven Repayment Plans: Federal loan programs can cap payments based on income to make repayment more manageable.
+• Explore Income-Driven Repayment Plans: Federal loans allow payments based on your income, which can ease repayment pressure after graduation.

-“Graduate borrowers hold 50% of all student loan debt, and nearly half owe more than $100,000.
-Strategic borrowing is key to avoiding financial strain.” — Education Data Initiative
+“Graduate borrowers now hold over half of all U.S. student loan debt, and nearly half owe more than $100,000.
+Borrowing strategically is critical to long-term financial stability.” — Education Data Initiative

 6. Does Graduate School Make Financial Sense for You?